TomPGParker/bsky-comments/README.md

 - Highlights and prioritizes the comments made by the original poster

 ### What doesn't work
-- Embedded links and youtube videos
+- Embedded links and youtube videos and stuff *(KINDA implemented, but not really)*
 - Hiding people who don't want to be seen by offline people

 ### What needs to be done
 - Clean up the bad LLM code that I used to get started
-- Make it so someone can just provide a post URL and have the script figure out the details.
+- ~~Make it so someone can just provide a post URL and have the script figure out the details.~~
 - Maybe more example implementations?